arogozhnikov/arogozhnikov.github.io/_remarks/2015-06-26-learning-to-rank-software-datasets.markdown

 2. <a href="https://bitbucket.org/ilps/lerot">LEROT</a>: written in python <i>online learning to rank</i> framework.<br />Also there is less detailed, but longer list of datasets:&nbsp;<a href="https://bitbucket.org/ilps/lerot#rst-header-data">https://bitbucket.org/ilps/lerot#rst-header-data</a>
 2. <a href="https://github.com/ogrisel/notebooks/blob/master/Learning%20to%20Rank.ipynb">IPython demo</a> on learning to rank
 3. <a href="https://github.com/arifqodari/ExpediaLearningToRank">Implementation of LambdaRank</a>&nbsp;(in python specially for kaggle ranking competition)
 4. <a href="https://github.com/xapian/xapian/tree/master/xapian-letor">xapian-letor</a>&nbsp;is part of xapian project, this library was developed at GSoC 2014.
-Though I haven't found anythong on ranking in documentation, some implementations can be found in C++ code:<br />https://github.com/xapian/xapian/tree/master/xapian-letor<br />https://github.com/v-hasu/xapian/tree/master/xapian-letor
+Though I haven't found anything on ranking in documentation, some implementations can be found in C++ code:<br />https://github.com/xapian/xapian/tree/master/xapian-letor<br />https://github.com/v-hasu/xapian/tree/master/xapian-letor
 5. <a href="https://github.com/bmcfee/mlr">Metric learning to rank</a>&nbsp;(mlr)&nbsp;for matlab
 6. <a href="https://www.cs.cornell.edu/people/tj/svm_light/svm_rank.html">SVM-Rank implementation</a> in C++
 7. <a href="https://sourceforge.net/projects/listmle/">ListMLE</a>, <a href="https://sourceforge.net/projects/listnet/?source=recommended">ListNET</a> rankers (probably these were used in xapian)